 - Over concern or no concern at all about baby

-- Frightening thoughts about baby
+- Frightening thoughts about your baby

 - Inability to sleep even when baby sleeps

-Postpartum Day Program
+Postpartum Depression Day Hospital Program.

 - Daily functioning at home or work